Walton County is named for George Walton, who was Secretary of the Florida Territory from 1821 to 1826.

 Contractor: A C Samford of Montgomery, Alabama

 Description: The building faces south and is a three story buff colored brick, stone and concrete structure.
 The building is located on spacious landscaped grounds in the center of De Funiak Springs.
 The south front projects from the main building and has a portico supported by four large columns rising to a pediment at the third story.
 The east and west wings are lower in height.
 The roof line is flat.
 In the interior, the courtroom is located on the second story.
 On the north side the new section extends east from the main building and the east front has a curved entrance with columns.
 The roof is sloped.
+The building houses the Circuit Court of the 1st Judicial Circuit and County Court.
 The addition to the building was added in 2007.
 The architect was Hatch, Mott, MacDonald Florida, LLC and the contractor was Speagle Construction, Inc.

 Photos taken 2009 and 2018